dot42/dot42/Thoughs on Improvements.md

 - "fault" handlers always execute when a try block exists with an exception.
 As far as I understand, they are not used in C#.
 They are not supported by Dot42.
 -  "filter" handlers are not supported by C# or Dot42, I believe they might be used in VB code.

 Dalvik/`.dex` only supports `catch`/`catch all` handlers. `finally` handlers have to be emulated.
 The emulation also has to work with nested try/catch/finally blocks.

 There are five cases to consider:

 1. There is no finally handler.
 2. There is a finally handler, but no catch handlers.
-3. There is a finally handler and catch handlers, but no catch all handler
+3. There is a finally handler and catch handlers, but no catch-all handler
-4. There is a finally handler and catch handlers, including a catch all handler.
+4. There is a finally handler and catch handlers, including a catch-all handler.
 5. All of the above, plus nested finally handlers.

 ###### (1) No finally handler.
 No special emulation is necessary.

 ###### (2) There is a finally handler, but no catch handlers.

-In Dot42 abstract syntax trees (Ast), there are for ways out of a try block:
+In Dot42's abstract syntax trees (Ast), there are for ways out of a try block:
 - an exception occurs
 - a `return` statement.
 The return statement will execute all nested finally blocks.
 - an implicit branch to the next instruction after the finally block
 - an explicit `leave` instruction pointing to an arbitrary instruction.
 This instruction, similar to the return statement, can lead to the execution of multiple finally blocks, depending on the final destination.

-We have to always end up executing the finally block(s), and continue afterwards with the correct destination.
+A correct translation will have to always end up executing the finally block(s), and continue afterwards at the correct destination.

-> One implementation possibility used by earlier versions of Dot42  is to duplicate the finally blocks code at all relevant places, i.e. before return statements, before/after branching and as a general exception handler.
-This leads to unnecessary code bloat, especially with larger functions with more than one return statement and large finally blocks.
+> One implementation possibility used by earlier versions of Dot42 is to duplicate the code of finally blocks at all relevant places, i.e. before return statements, before/after branching and as a general exception handler.
+This leads to unnecessary code bloat, especially in larger functions with more than one return statement and large finally blocks.
 Furthermore there were problems with nested try/catch/finally blocks, and, as far as I understand, the `leave` case was not handled at all.
 Newer implementation take the approach outlined below.

-To accomplish this we allocate per finally block one to three registers.
+To accomplish correct routing we allocate per try/finally block one to three registers.
 Register `rEx` is to hold the exception, if any.
 This register is always allocated and initialized to zero.
 If there are return statements in the try block and the method returns a value, we allocate a register `rResult` to to hold that return value.
-The state variable `rTarget` to be used in a branch or `packed-switch` instruction to branch to the correct destination after the finally block has executed.
+If required, a state variable `rTarget` is used in a branch or `packed-switch` instruction to branch to the correct destination after the finally block has executed.

 After set-up, we emit the try block.
 We set the catch all handler of the try block to point to the code
 ```